 The study aims to estimate and evaluate sustainability by developing an overall sustainability index based on the three pillars of economic, social and environmental sustainability, for which sub-indices are also calculated using SDG goals and targets.
-Thus, the study employed the triple-bottom approach of sustainability.
+Thus, the study employed the triple-bottom approach1 of sustainability.
 Arithmetic and geometric aggregation strategies are used to estimate the overall sustainability index and its sub-pillar indices.
-Unlike arithmetic aggregation, geometric aggregated.
+Unlike arithmetic aggregation, geometric aggregation accounts for the interdependency and dispersion among the components to be aggregated.
 The research generally examines the sustainability scores at provincial, national and divisional levels for comparative purposes across both aggregation strategies employed.